crukci-bioinformatics/ampliconseq/README.md

 ### <a name="running_with_container">Running the pipeline using a container</a>

-The most straightforward way to run the ampliconseq pipeline is to use the pre-packaged container either using Docker or Singularity by specifying the `-with-docker` or `-with-singularity` flag.
+The most straightforward way to run the ampliconseq pipeline is to use the pre-packaged container with either Docker or Singularity by specifying the `-with-docker` or `-with-singularity` flag.

     nextflow run crukci-bioinformatics/ampliconseq -with-docker